crodriguez4443/dende-arts-site/src/blog/eu-sou-capoeira-e-maculele/index.md

 </table>

 <figcaption>
 Author: Unknown (Do you know who wrote this song?
-Tell us in the comments!)
+Tell us in the comments!)<br>
 T/L: Some versions of the song have "batuquegê" instead of "maculelê".
 </figcaption>